marnionrails/shortcut-csv-import/README.md

 # Installation via Docker
 1. Install Docker on your machine
-1. Clone this repository to any location on your system
+2. Clone this repository to any location on your system
+3. Navigate to the shortcut-csv-import repository
-2. run `docker-compose up -d` in the repository folder
+3. To start up your Docker container, run `docker-compose up -d`
-3. Visit `localhost:8080`, the importer is available there
+3. Visit `localhost:8080`, the importer is now available there

 # Usage for Migrating Stories between Shortcut Workspaces
 1. Download the epic as a csv file
 2. Create an API Token in the target workspace and save it somewhere safe
 3. Create an epic in the target workspace and remember the id
-4. Create Projects (if not existant) in the target workspace and remember the ids
+4. Retrieve the workflow_state_id and copy/paste it immediately
 5. Open the CSV file in a spreadsheet tool (e.g. Google Sheets)
 6. Change the column title `type` to `story_type`
 7. Replace the epic ids from the origin workspace with the epic id from the target workspace
-8. Do the same for project ids
+8. Do the same for workflow_state_ids
 9. Paste the API token in the token field in the importer
 10. Upload the file and hit import